 Every player plays three rounds, allowing fans and viewers to see the PGA Tour’s best for three rounds.

-Drama can build with matchups within pods and Friday can yield some great showdowns for a spot in the round of 16.
+Drama can build in matchups within pods, and Friday can yield some great showdowns for a spot in the round of 16.

-As we’ve learned this year through Jason Day and Gary Woodland, withdrawals can kill the drama of an individual pod.
+As we’ve learned last year through Jason Day and Gary Woodland, withdrawals can kill the drama of an individual pod.

 While Friday can yield some thrilling matchups with a spot in the top 16 on the line, it also yields a lot of duds.
 This year, 22 players in the Friday matches have no chance at advancing, not ideal.

-It’s confusing for fans with all the scenarios and it’s very difficult for fans to follow the outcomes.
+The different scenarios can be confusing, and it’s difficult for fans to follow the outcomes.

-The format isn’t popular with everyone and one of the world’s elite players, Henrik Stenson, chose to skip the event citing the format.
+The format isn’t popular with everyone, causing some of the world’s elite players (like Henrik Stenson) to skip the event

 So, if the PGA Tour asked me to fix the system (which they definitely aren’t), here’s what I would propose...
-I would setup this tournament in similar fashion to the majority of other match play tournaments where a stroke play qualifying portion is held prior to moving into match play.
+I would set up this tournament in a similar fashion to the majority of other match play tournaments, where a stroke play qualifying portion is held prior to moving into match play.

-The early rounds would have the drama of players jockeying for position within the top 32 as well as the potential for a thrilling playoff for the final spots in the match play field.
-No match or stroke would be meaningless, and if a player needed to withdraw early on, it wouldn’t have a drastic affect on the early rounds.
-It would also guarantee that the players who are playing the best golf would advance to the round of 32 and remove the chance of drawing a bad draw in pod play.
+Early rounds would have the drama of players jockeying for position within the top 32 as well as the potential for a thrilling playoff for the final spots in the match play field.
+No match or stroke would be meaningless, and if a player needed to withdraw early on, it wouldn’t have a drastic effect on the early rounds.
+It would also guarantee that the players playing the best golf would advance to the round of 32 and remove the chance of drawing a bad draw in pod play.